metio/pasejo/tests/cmd/help/pasejo-secret.md

-  add       Add a new secret or overwrite an existing one copy      Copy secret from old-path to new-path edit      Edit an existing secret generate  Generate a secret and insert it into the store grep      Grep for a search-string in secrets when decrypted list      List all secrets move      Move secret from old-path to new-path
+  add       Add a new secret or overwrite an existing one copy      Copy secret from old-path to new-path edit      Edit an existing secret generate  Generate a secret and add it into the store grep      Grep for a search-string in secrets when decrypted list      List all secrets move      Move secret from old-path to new-path